 Throughout the last two decades the portfolio of internationally acclaimed films has been diverse while holding mass appeal, such as Eurovision, The Two Popes, The Hobbit, Les Miserables and Bohemian Rhapsody.
 These films are complemented by the partnering of dedicated and renowned composers including Hal Lindes, Michael Price, Nitin Sawhney, James Brett, John Keane and Rick Wentworth.
 These successes have included the full range of services offered by HotHouse Music.

 HotHouse Music turns 20 under the direction of the recently appointed Managing Director, Lynden Campbell (previously Domino Recording and Publishing Companies Ltd, EMI Records).
-Continuing the exceptional level of service associated with HotHouse Music, Lynden introduces an exciting new roster of talent as well as the launch of an innovative new conference, events and training offering - Spatial S°und.
+Continuing the exceptional level of service associated with HotHouse Music, Lynden introduces an exciting new roster of talent as well as the launch of an innovative new conference, events and training offering - Immersive S°und.

 HotHouse Music remains the home of film music providing original scores and soundtracks for film and television of the highest calibre.
 HotHouse Music now offer additional support as the sonic project managers of 21st century audio-visual challenges, with music licensing and supervision to producers and directors across gaming, immersive interactive entertainment and live-streamed events.